The Maestro: Chucho Valdés Is The Past, Present and Future of Cuban Music

 May 26, 2020 | by Richard Scheinin

-As we await this week's Fridays at Five stream featuring Chucho Valdés and Irakere 45, we look back at staff writer Richard Scheinin's January, 2019 article tracing the Cuban piano master's career, and the celebration of his legacy at SFJAZZ Gala 2019, during which he was presented with the SFJAZZ Lifetime Achievement Award:
+As we await this week's Fridays at Five stream featuring Chucho Valdés, Gonzalo Rubalcaba, and Michel Camilo, we look back at staff writer Richard Scheinin's January, 2019 article tracing the Cuban piano master's career, and the celebration of his legacy at SFJAZZ Gala 2019, during which he was presented with the SFJAZZ Lifetime Achievement Award:

 Chucho Valdés – the pianist, the bandleader, the composer, the Maestro – is 77 years old and he is not slowing down.
 To hear him speak, one would think his career were at its midpoint, that he hadn’t already spent a good 60 years innovating and synthesizing, always looking for the way ahead while grooming generations of fresh musical talent in his native Cuba and beyond.
 The celebrated singer Omara Portuondo calls him “one of the glories of Cuba.”
 Yet Valdés seems to view his career as simply arising from a natural course of events: “Music is an eternal spiral, and one never gets to the end of it,” he says.
 “It is always in progress, developing.
 I have lived – and live – in an evolving tradition, and as I look forward, I still see a long journey ahead.
 I have many dreams I still hope to bring to life, many plans.”